 The statement of cash flows presents the significant sources and uses of cash.
-Major sources of operating activity cash inflows include receipts of student tuition and fees of \$8.3 million and receipts from government grants and contracts of \$0.6 million which trended in line with the prior fiscal year.
-Cash is also received from other miscellaneous activities such as testing and CCAP.
-The largest operating cash outflows include salaries paid to employees of \$11.8 million, down 2% from prior year.
-Operating cash outflows also include vendor payments of \$2.4 million, down 14% from prior year.
+Major sources of operating activity cash inflows include receipts of student tuition and fees of \$8.5 million and receipts from government grants and contracts of \$0.6 million, which trended in line with the prior fiscal year.
+Cash is also received from other miscellaneous activities such as testing, educational services and Connecticut Credit Assessment Program (CCAP).
+The largest operating cash outflows include salaries paid to employees of \$10.1 million, down 14% from prior year.
+Operating cash outflows also include vendor payments of \$2.7 million, up 13% from prior year.
 Payments to students of \$0.2 million for financial aid refunds was consistent with prior year.
-Net cash used by operating activities decreased significantly in fiscal year 2018 when compared to fiscal year 2017, a 14% reduction reflecting lower personnel costs because of staff resignations and retirements.
-The State of Connecticut also directly covered a portion of the cost of fringe benefits for employees valued at \$2.1 million representing a non-cash transaction for COSC.
+Net cash used in operating activities decreased 16% in fiscal year 2019 when compared to fiscal year 2018, reflecting lower personnel costs due to the closure of the Connecticut Distance Learning Consortium.
+The State of Connecticut also directly covered a portion of the cost of fringe benefits for employees valued at \$3.0 million, representing a non-cash transaction for COSC.

 Capital and related financing cash flows are derived from capital appropriations from the state.
-During fiscal year 2018, COSC received capital funding of \$1.3 million offset by capital expenditures of \$1.1 million with net cash provided by capital financing activities equal to \$0.2 million.
-The cash receipts and expenditures were primarily utilized to replace the data center supporting all technology components of COSC.
+During fiscal year 2019, COSC received capital funding of \$0.3 million for purchases of capital equipment.
 Cash provided by investing activities represents small amounts of interest income earned on operating fund cash balances invested by the State treasurer on behalf of COSC, and distributed quarterly.

-Condensed Combined Statements of Cash Flows Year Ended June 30 (in thousands)
+Condensed Combined Statements of Cash Flows

+Year Ended June 30

+(in thousands)

-2018 2017 % Change NET CASH PROVIDED BY (USED IN) Operating activities \$ (3,816) \$ (4,418) -14% Noncapital financing activities 4,115 4,476 -8% Capital and related financing activities 247 142 74% Investing activities 33 11 200% Net change in cash and cash equivalents 579 211 174% CASH AND CASH EQUIVALENTS Cash and cash equivalents, beginning of year 3,045 2,834 7% Cash and cash equivalents, end of year \$ 3,624 \$ 3,045 19%
+2019 2018 % Change NET CASH PROVIDED BY (USED IN) Operating activities \$ (3,221) \$ (3,816) -16% Noncapital financing activities 5,239 4,115 27% Capital and related financing activities 294 247 19% Investing activities 69 33 109% Net change in cash and cash equivalents 2,381 579 311% CASH AND CASH EQUIVALENTS Cash and cash equivalents, beginning of year 3,624 3,045 19% Cash and cash equivalents, end of year \$ 6,005 \$ 3,624 66%